 Ms. Anderson’s service with the State of Nevada began in 1996 and she has held a number of high level positions with the State’s Department of Business and Industry, including Deputy Director; Deputy Commissioner, Division of Insurance; Administrator, Real Estate Division and Education Officer, Real Estate Division.
 Ms. Anderson holds a Bachelor of Arts degree in English from Seattle Pacific University and a Master of Education degree from the University of Nevada, Las Vegas.
 Active in both the real estate and education communities, Ms. Anderson earned Emeritus status with the Association of Real Estate License Law Officials (ARELLO) in 2015, serves on the ARELLO Foundation Board of Directors, the Trinity International Schools Board of Directors and as Director of the Trinity Educational Foundation.

-Diana J. Foley, Esq. was appointed Securities Administrator in December 2011.
+Diana J. Foley, Esq. was appointed Securities Administrator in December 2011 then Deputy Secretary of State for Securities following the 2017 legislative session.
 She oversees the Securities Division of the Secretary of State’s office and is the chief regulator of the securities industry in Nevada.
 The Securities Division pursues both criminal and civil penalties for violation of Nevada’s securities law, and licenses firms and individuals engaged in the sale of securities, including those who provide investment advice for compensation.

 Ms. Foley began her career as a prosecutor in Utah and has a wide range of experience in entity formation, transactions and civil litigation.
 She has practiced law in Las Vegas since 1985, most recently with the law firm of Foley & Oakes, PC.
 Ms. Foley previously served as a member of the Disciplinary Board of the Nevada State Bar and the Chief of Enforcement for the Securities Division.
 She received her Juris Doctorate from the University of Utah, College of Law in 1983, where she distinguished herself as the Traynor Moot Court Champion, 1982 and the Chancellor of the Moot Court Board, 1982-1983.
 Ms. Foley clerked for the Honorable Donald M. Mosley, Eighth Judicial District Court, Clark County Nevada from 1984-1985.
-Ms. Foley is a member of the Nevada Bar (active), California Bar (inactive) and Utah Bar (inactive).
+Ms. Foley is a member of the Nevada Bar (active).

-Cadence Matijevich was appointed Deputy Secretary of State for Operations in November 2015 and is responsible for managing the internal functions of the Secretary of State’s office such as the agency’s budget, personnel management, information technology systems and facilities management.
+Craig Kozeniesky was appointed Deputy Secretary of State for Operations in April 2018 and is responsible for managing the internal functions of the Secretary of State’s office such as the agency’s budget, personnel management, information technology systems and facilities management.

 Karen Michael was appointed Business Portal Administrator in July 2011.
 Ms. Michael successfully led the initiative since 2009 to realize the vision for the Office of the Secretary of State to develop Nevada’s first portal for cross-agency business registrations and she oversees the Business Portal Division.
 SilverFlume, Nevada’s Business Portal, includes the first-ever online Digital Operating Agreement application developed from work initiated at Harvard’s Berkman Center for Internet & Society, with generous support from the Ewing Marion Kauffman Foundation.